 4. Market your business online.

 If you are currently using traditional ways of marketing your business such as the local paper, television, radio, flyers, etc... you are missing out on a big piece of the internet pie.
-With the growing usage of internet in today's world many of your potential customers are already online.
+With the growing usage of the internet in today's world, many of your potential customers are already online.
 You can take advantage of low ad costs on social media platforms and use trick likes SEO (search engine optimization) to boost your overall business presence for a fraction of the cost compared to traditional marketing methods.

-This perhaps is one of the best ways to save your in business and grow your customer base since there are many different platforms both paid and free for you to use as a business owner.
+This perhaps is one of the best ways to save you in business and grow your customer base since there are many different platforms both paid and free for you to use as a business owner.

 5. Buy used and refurbished equipment.

 Are you looking to buy a concrete mixer for your construction company or furniture for your office space?
 When you consider the cost of purchasing equipment new vs used and the difference in quality it is almost always best to buy used equipment for your business.

 6. Go Paperless